olin/studentgovernment/student_government_bylaws.md

 The Assistant Director keeps financial records of the Committee.
 In the absence of the Director, the Assistant Director performs the duties of the Director and attends meetings of the Student Government.
-With the agreement of the Director, the Assistant Director may appropriate money from the CCO Budget.
+With the agreement of the Director, the Assistant Director may allocate money from the CCO Budget.

 #### Section 3.
 General Membership.

-The General Membership of the Committee includes the leadership of every student group.
+The General Membership of the Committee includes the leadership of every student club and organization.

 #### Section 4.
 Meetings.